-- Supporting community facilitators on Vaitupu and Funafuti with training and resources to conduct outreach sessions in communities to raise awareness of human rights, gender equality and ending violence against women and girls. - Baseline information was collected from 294 school leaders, teachers, students and community members from two schools across Funafuti.
+- Supporting community facilitators on Funafuti with training and resources to conduct outreach sessions in communities to raise awareness of human rights, gender equality and ending violence against women and girls. - Baseline information was collected from 294 school leaders, teachers, students, and community members from two schools across Funafuti.
 Through this exercise SPC has a better understanding of people's knowledge, attitudes and practices in relation to human rights, gender equality and gender-based violence.
 This information shows SPC where to focus its training and curriculum content.
-An evaluation at the end of the project will show change that can be attributed to the project.